Brazilian Socialist Party: Second PSB (1989–present)

 The PSB did well overall in the 2010 elections; it picked up 7 seats in the Chamber of Deputies for a total of 34 seats, and regained representation in the Senate, winning 3 Senate seats.
 While it lost the governorship of Rio Grande do Norte, it easily retained the governorships of Ceará and Pernambuco and also overwhelmingly won the governorship of Espírito Santo.
-Following runoffs, it also won the governorships of Amapá, Paraíba, and Piauí, for a total of 6 state governorships.
+Following runoffs, it also won the governorships of Amapá, Paraíba, and Piauí, for a total of six state governorships.

 Despite its socialist name and identity, the PSB was criticised by many on the Brazilian political scene, especially on the left, for its efforts to attract right-wing Brazilian politicians like senator Heraclito Fortes, and to support the candidacy of Eduardo Campos and, later, Marina Silva.
 These positions led many traditional socialists and social-democrats in Brazil to leave the party for more left-wing outfits such as the PSOL and PDT.

 In 2014 general elections, the PSB did not support Rousseff and was part of the United for Brazil coalition, which supported Marina Silva as its presidential candidate.
-The party did well in the legislative elections, electing 34 deputies and 7 senators.
+It advocated greater economic stability, low inflation, high economic growth, sustainable development, and social welfare programs.
+The party did well in the legislative elections, electing 34 deputies and seven senators.

 The party later voted in favour of the impeachment of Dilma Rousseff and formed a coalition government with Brazil's new president, Michel Temer.

 In May 2017, the PSB withdrew its support from Temer and went into opposition.

-In the 2018 general election PSB did not support any candidate (although some members of the party supported Ciro Gomes of the Democratic Labour Party) in the first round; it later endorsed Fernando Haddad of the Workers' Party in the second round.
-The party saw a decrease in support in the parliamentary election, winning 32 deputies and 2 senators.
+In the 2018 general election, PSB did not support any candidate (although some members of the party supported Ciro Gomes of the Democratic Labour Party) in the first round; it later endorsed Fernando Haddad of the Workers' Party in the second round.
+The party saw a decrease in support in the parliamentary election, winning 32 deputies and two senators.
 PSB later joined the opposition to Jair Bolsonaro.

-On 30 August 2019 the Brazilian Socialist Party withdrew from the Foro de Sao Paulo, denouncing its support of Nicolas Maduro's presidency.
+On 30 August 2019, the Brazilian Socialist Party withdrew from the Foro de Sao Paulo, denouncing its support of Nicolas Maduro's presidency.

+In 2022, Geraldo Alckmin, a founder and member of the Brazilian Social Democracy Party (PSDB) and rival of the Workers' party, left PSDB and joined the Brazilian Socialist Party, running as Lula's running mate in the 2022 general election, winning the run-off.

 International relations

 Despite being a socialist party, the PSB has never been a member of the Socialist International (position held by the Democratic Labour Party).
 However, in 2013, it joined the newly formed Progressive Alliance.

-In 1991 the party joined the Foro de Sao Paulo, an association of South American leftist parties which also included the majority of Brazilian left-wing formations (PCB, PCdoB, PT, PDT and, until 2004, PPS).
+In 1991, the party joined the Foro de Sao Paulo, an association of South American leftist parties which also included the majority of Brazilian left-wing formations (PCB, PCdoB, PT, PDT and, until 2004, PPS).
 However, in 2019 PSB withdrew from the Foro, denouncing its support for the regime of Nicolas Maduro in Venezuela.